marronpaulmariano/emojifacesdapp/README.md

-# Emoji Faces NFT Minting dApp
+# Emoji Faces NFT Minting dApp check

 This a complete example of fullstack NFT minting dApp. **EmojiFaces** is built with the purpose of providing an _entry point for future NFT Minting Website_ projects.